-1.1 These Rules are applicable to seamless and welded austenitic and austenitic-ferritic stainless steel pipes to be used for the cargo and processing equipment on chemical tankers and for other lines, vessels and equipment where chemical stability is required.
-Suitable pipe grades conforming to international or national standards and to established and recognized specifications together with the austenitic pipe grades subject to the following conditions relating to manufacture and testing.

-1.2 Pipe grades are to be so selected with regard to subsequent manufacturing operations, e.g. welding, that they possess the chemical stability demanded by the intended application.
+- 1.1 These Rules are applicable to seamless and welded austenitic and austenitic-ferritic stainless steel pipes to be used for the cargo and processing equipment on chemical tankers and for other lines, vessels and equipment where chemical stability is required.
+Suitable pipe grades conforming to international or national standards and to established and recognized specifications together with the austenitic pipe grades specified in D., Table 4.13 are appropriate to these applications subject to the following conditions relating to manufacture and testing. - 1.2 Pipe grades are to be so selected with regard to subsequent manufacturing operations, e.g. welding, that they possess the chemical stability demanded by the intended application.